mitexleo/fediroma/docs/docs/installation/otp_en.md

 ## Pre-requisites
 * A machine running Linux with GNU (e.g. Debian, Ubuntu) or musl (e.g. Alpine) libc and an `x86_64` CPU you have root access to.
 If you are not sure if it's compatible see [Detecting flavour section](#detecting-flavour) below
-* For installing OTP releases on RedHat-based distros like Fedora and Centos Stream, please follow [this guide](./otp_redhat_en.md) instead.
+* For installing OTP releases on RedHat-based distros like Fedora and CentOS Stream, please follow [this guide](./otp_redhat_en.md) instead.
 * A (sub)domain pointed to the machine

 You will be running commands as root.
-If you aren't root already, please elevate your priviledges by executing `sudo su`/`su`.
+If you aren't root already, please elevate your privileges by executing `sudo su`/`su`.

 While in theory OTP releases are possbile to install on any compatible machine, for the sake of simplicity this guide focuses only on Debian/Ubuntu and Alpine.